Facebook

 Wake up early

 If we are to believe the plethora of books on high achievers, we would be forgiven to think early morning starts are a given character trait for all city working folks.
-Well for the rank-and-file employee where sleep remains a highly valuable commodity perhaps not, but early starts continue to feature in the recommended must-haves for the already converted.
+Well for the rank-and-file employee where sleep remains a precious commodity perhaps not, but early starts continue to feature in the recommended must-haves for the already converted.

 The idea of waking up early is to get a head start on the day ahead, to be in control of events, not events to be in control of you.
 Early starts to build additional capacity in your day, creating more time to get work done before the rest of the world wakes up and starts demanding your attention.